pytorch/pytorch/docs/source/notes/modules.rst

        # Registers a non-persistent buffer (one that does not appear in the module's state_dict).
        self.register_buffer('buffer2', torch.randn(5), persistent=False)

-       # Registers a buffer None placeholder; this will be added to the state_dict
+       # Reserves the "buffer3" attribute as a buffer, preventing it from being set to anything
-       # to be serialized explicitly as None.
+       # except a buffer.
+"None" entries like this will not be present in the module's state_dict.
        self.register_buffer('buffer3', None)

        # Adding a submodule registers its parameters as parameters of the module.